May 4, 2019

 Michel Michelet's opening Cuban “piano concerto” for this film noir seems to fit crashing waves along an ocean shore.
 A place the female lead longs to be.
 It is befitting a passionate love story, too, but passion is in short supply during its eighty-six-minute run.
 He got plenty of mileage out of his score, doubling as a spinning record tune and for badly faked piano playing for this United Artists release.
 The score beyond this does not seem noticeably necessary.
 On the camera front, there are a few slow transitional shots that may try your patience.
 In particular, one long pause of the female lead as she stares out a ship's porthole window.

 The film opens with a light moment as we witness Cummings salivating outside a diner window as a cook flips pancakes and turns bacon.
 In resignation, he departs, stepping on a wallet belonging to Cochran.
 After his breakfast, he returns the wallet and remaining cash to Cochran at his ostentatious mansion.
 Their first meeting is a gem.
 Being uncomfortable in his surroundings and fending off many questions, Cummings shyly admits he returned the wallet probably because he is just a sucker.
 This elicits a singular chuckle out of deadpan Lorre.
 Given his own lifestyle, Cochran is amazed that anyone would do this.
 He likes Cummings' unassuming nature and honesty.
-He is immediately hired as the new chauffeur as the current one is fired.
+He is immediately hired as the new chauffeur while the current one is fired.
 Perhaps fired upon.

 Cochran certainly has a screw loose upstairs.
 His menacing glare makes one wonder what is turning inside his head.
 He may also have a death wish of sorts.
 On the floorboard at the rear seat of his limo, he has installed an accelerator and brake pedals.
 He can override the chauffeur anytime he wants.
 He is quite amused by it though Lorre seems bored with it all.
 All the driver needs to do is steer.
 It brings a whole new dimension to driving dynamics.
 He surprises Cummings with his toy by going over one hundred miles per hour to beat an approaching train.
 Cochran applies the brakes just in time, only skidding about fifteen feet.
 A testament to the amazing stopping power of skinny, radial tires, drum brakes of the era, and the audience's gullibility.

 The recurrence of amnesia sends Cummings back to the Navy hospital to consult with his former Commander and current doctor, Jack Holt.
 In the back of his memory, Cummings seems to think he is supposed to be somewhere and constantly watches the time.
 To help take his mind off things, Holt takes him to a nightclub, the same haunt of Cochran.
 What are the odds?
 They sit on opposite sides of a partition.
 Intense.
 After taking a phone call, Holt is spotted by Cochran who was briefly a patient after his own discharge.
 Considering Cochran’s behavior, he should re-establish those appointments.
-Predictably, before Holt returns, Cumming's memory kicks in and leaves to get Morgan off to Havana.
+Predictably, before Holt returns, Cumming's memory kicks in and he leaves to get Morgan off to Havana.

 Near the film’s beginning, “Fats,” played by the famous announcer, Don Wilson, spotted Cochran’s new chauffeur buying tickets for Havana.
 Assuming they were for him and his wife, he mentions this during the aforementioned club scene.
 Awkward.
 The two gangsters are in extremely hot pursuit of his lousy, stinking, dishonest chauffeur.
 The ending scale model train/car chase is quite obvious but good movie-making.
-Still, the old sedan going one hundred ten miles per hour around thirty miles per hour curves is a bit much.
+Still, the old sedan going one hundred ten miles per hour around thirty mile-per-hour curves is a bit much.
 Lorre, never a fan of Cochran’s pedal toy in the back seat, only hopes he and his rear-seated boss can again make the rail crossing before the train.
-An alternate meaning behind the movie's title.
+Perhaps an alternate meaning behind the movie's title.

 No comments: